microsoft/vscode-docs/docs/languages/powershell.md

 ---
 # PowerShell in Visual Studio Code

-[PowerShell](https://docs.microsoft.com/powershell/) is a task-based command line shell and scripting language built on [.NET](https://docs.microsoft.com/dotnet), which provides a powerful toolset for administrators on any platform.
+[PowerShell](https://docs.microsoft.com/powershell/) is a task-based command-line shell and scripting language built on [.NET](https://docs.microsoft.com/dotnet), which provides a powerful toolset for administrators on any platform.

 The Microsoft [PowerShell](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell) extension for Visual Studio Code provides rich language support and capabilities such as completions, definition tracking, and linting analysis for PowerShell versions 3, 4, 5, and 5.1 as well as all versions of [PowerShell Core](https://docs.microsoft.com/powershell/scripting/whats-new/what-s-new-in-powershell-core-60).